Ayushgreeshu/gdg.org.ua/README.rst

     export OAUTHLIB_INSECURE_TRANSPORT=1

-How to run it on localhost
+How to run it on local host:
 --------------------------

 * First, prepare the environment: